Liusef/TgStickerManager/README.md

    api_id: int =  # put your API App ID here
    api_hash: str =  # put your API App Hash here

+### Quick note
+When installing requirements, installing `cryptg` will fail without Visual Studio Build Tools installed.
+If this happens, just remove `cryptg` from `requirements.txt`.
+This may cause Telegram requests and file transfers to run significantly more slowly, but the program will still run.
+This is because cryptg encrypts and decrypts data in C instead of in Python.

 ## Pain
 Agony even skjgfdnhlksjhfguedhlkauhfrlgu